2021 in public domain

 When a work's copyright expires, it enters the public domain.
-The following is a list of works that entered the public domain in 2021.
+The following is a list of creators whose works entered the public domain in 2021.
 Since laws vary globally, the copyright status of some works are not uniform.

 Entering the public domain in countries with life + 70 years

 With the exception of Belarus (where the copyright protection is life + 50 years) and Spain (which has a copyright term of life + 80 years for creators that died before 1987), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 For previously unpublished material, those who publish it first will have the publication rights for 25 years.
 The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on 1 January 2021.

 Entering the public domain in countries with life + 80 years

 Spain (for creators that died before 1987), Colombia and Equatorial Guinea have a copyright term of life + 80 years.
 The list is sorted alphabetically and includes one notable work that entered the public domain on 1 January 2021 for each creator.